 As a nurse who works with children, I can be washing my hands all day long.
-I’ve finally found the right combination for me with a Rejuvenating Lotion and a Hydrating Night Cream.
+I’ve finally found the right combination for me with a Nutrient Rich Serum and a Hydrating Night Cream.
 Both are filled with nutrients and wonderful natural ingredients to feed and moisturize my skin….AND a little bit goes a long, long way!

 Now my nails look great, my skin is never dry or cracked!